dee-jo/chatapp-socketio/react-socketio-app/README.md

 - run npm install
 - cd into the server:
    - run npm install
-   - run node populate.js (this will create the DB)
+   - run node populate.js (this will create and populate DB with dummy users, rooms and messages)
    - open the file and:
       - comment line 309, and uncomment lines 289, 311-320, save
       - run node populate.js again (this will populate the DB)